wandyezj/wandyezj.github.io/docs/_posts/2022-12-22-repository-basics.md

 ### Integrated Development Environment

 An Integrate Development Environment provides many features to ease development.
+Picking an IDE to build development around is a good way to ease development.

 - IntelliSense
 - Autocomplete

+- Visual Studio
+- Visual Studio Code

 ### README